wavesplatform/docs.wavesplatform/docs/en/blockchain/block/merkle-root.md

 * To prove the integrity of transactions in the block without presenting all transactions.
 * To sign the block header only, separately from its transactions.

 > :warning: `transactionsRoot` is added since node version 1.2.0.
 This functionality is enabled by activating of the "VRF and Protobuf" feature (No. 15) on the node.
-Versions 1.2.x are currently available on [Stagenet](/en/blockchain/blockchain-network/stage-network).
+Versions 1.2.x are currently available on [Stagenet](/en/blockchain/blockchain-network/stage-network) only.

 ## transactionsRoot Сalculation